giantswarm/releases/kvm/v12.1.0/README.md

 **The two NGINX Ingress Controller improvements:**
 * First, multiple NGINX Ingress Controllers per tenant cluster are now supported, enabling separation of internal vs external traffic, dev vs prod, and so on.
 * Second, management of NGINX IC NodePort Service is moved from kvm-operator to NGINX IC App itself.
 This enables configurability of external traffic policy and lays the foundation for making NGINX IC App optional and not pre-installed in a future KVM platform release.
-- Management of NGINX IC NodePort Service is moved from kvm-operator to NGINX IC App itself to:

 **To change the ownership, `nginx-ingress-controller` NodePort Service in `kube-system` namespace needs to be manually deleted.
 It then gets to be recreated by triggering the cluster upgrade.
 To minimize the downtime, please delegate cluster upgrades to your SE.**